Curtis S. Quaschnick,

 Chaplain Curtis Quaschnick was born in Spokane and graduated from Shadle Park High School.
 He served a total of 11 years in the US Amy on active and reserve duty as an Airborne Infantryman.
 He graduated from Spokane Community College with a 2 year Degree in Police Science in 1976.

 Curt was hired and served as a Deputy Sheriff with the Spokane County Sheriff’s Office for 30+ years.
 He served in several positions with in the Sheriff’s Office including time as a narcotics investigator, firearms instructor and armorer and was awarded the Sheriff’s Office Medal of Valor and Washington States Law Enforcement Medal of Honor.
-During his years as a deputy Curt finished a 4 year Degree in Divinity of Theology from Christian Life College of Theology, he is an Ordained Minister through the Evangelical Church Alliance, where he also serves as a member of the Board of Directors.
+During his years as a deputy Curt finished a 4 year Degree in Theology from Christian Life College of Theology, he is an Ordained Minister through the Evangelical Church Alliance, where he also serves as a member of the Board of Directors.

 After Curt retired from the Sheriff’s Office in 2007 he became a volunteer for the departments’ chaplaincy.
 He became the Lead Chaplain in 2008 and continues to serve in that capacity.
 Curt and his wife Jayce have been married for 8 years and have a family of six boys and 4 grandchildren.